FREQUENTLY ASKED QUESTIONS

 Yes.
 This protects you in case an unfortunate accident should occur on your wedding day.
 It’s also a sign that this is a reputable business, since most “fly by night” operations don’t invest in insurance.

 Yes!
 We actually have a unique package for intimate weddings and/or elopement coverage!

 Do you offer wedding albums?

 Yes!
-We offer fine art wedding albums by Finao, as well as, some amazing album choices by Couture Book.
+And, just a note ... albums and album companies are NOT created equal!
+We offer high-end, fine art wedding albums by Finao, as well as, some amazing fine art album choices by Couture Book.

 What is the process from the event to the album?

 The weeks prior to and directly following your wedding can be quite busy.
 So, we want to make the album process as smooth as possible.
 Here is an album timeline to let you know what to expect from shoot to album delivery.

 - SIX-WEEKS BEFORE YOUR WEDDING: You will receive an online wedding questionnaire to complete that lets us know all the important aspects of your wedding day; i.e. family, wedding party, vendors.